dotnet/AspNetCore.Docs/aspnetcore/blazor/progressive-web-app.md

 :::moniker range="< aspnetcore-8.0"

-* Navigate to the ASP.NET Core GitHub repository at the following URL, which links to `main` branch reference source and assets.
+* Navigate to the ASP.NET Core GitHub repository at the following URL, which links to the `release/7.0` branch reference source and assets.
+If you're using a version of ASP.NET Core later than 7.0, change the document version selector to see the updated guidance for this section.
 Select the release that you're working with from the **Switch branches or tags** dropdown list that applies to your app.

   [Blazor WebAssembly project template `wwwroot` folder (dotnet/aspnetcore GitHub repository `main` branch)](https://github.com/dotnet/aspnetcore/tree/release/7.0/src/ProjectTemplates/Web.ProjectTemplates/content/ComponentsWebAssembly-CSharp/Client/wwwroot)